Observational entropy, coarse quantum states, and Petz recovery: information-theoretic properties and bounds: Proof of Theorem

-\begin{remark} One proof of Theorem~\ref{thm:monotonic} follows straightforwardly from monotonicity of classical relative entropy under classical stochastic channels.
-Below we give a slightly longer proof leveraging the quantum monotonicity, in the spirit of presenting a unified analysis. \end{remark}
+A proof of Theorem~\ref{thm:monotonic} follows straightforwardly from monotonicity of classical relative entropy under classical stochastic channels.
+However, below we give a slightly longer proof leveraging the quantum monotonicity, in the spirit of presenting a unified analysis.

 \begin{proof}